 It feels good too.
-In many deck builders the choices seemed obvious, yet I found myself weighing the possibilities of each one in Monster Train.
-That’s partially because of just how wide the possibilities can be, and how deliberate the combat actually is.
+In many deck builders, the choices seemed obvious, yet I found myself weighing the possibilities of each one in Monster Train.
+That’s partly because of just how wide the possibilities can be, and how deliberate the combat actually is.

 Protect the Pyre

 Your train has four floors, with the precious Pyre being on the top floor.
 In every battle, legions of enemies will storm your train starting from the first floor and working their way up.
 If they reach the Pyre, they damage it.
 The Pyre itself will fight back, but if it reaches zero HP, the run is over.

 Each turn, you gain and spend ember to play cards, usually monsters or spells.
 You can place monsters on any floor and in front of and behind each other.
 Monsters in the front get attacked first, and this rule also applies to your enemies.

 This means it’s not just the cards you play that matter, but where and how you position them.
 When you end your turn, your minions and foes attack each other.
 Any enemy that didn’t die moves up a floor to meet your resistance there.
 Then a new set of enemies enters the bottom floor.

 It gets even trickier with bosses.
 Every boss monster has a trait called relentless.
 This means they fight until either they die, or your minions do.
 Once a boss fight begins, you only have three chances to stop them from reaching your Pyre.

 The concept allows for all kinds of strategies, from guarding units that grow over time while turning into powerhouses to powering up spells, buffing spikes on a defensive unit and so much more.